 - Lemon Pepper Chicken

 - Creamy Garlic Sauce Chicken

 Creamy Chicken Francaise

-- 4 tbsp olive oil
+- 4 tablespoons olive oil

-- 2 tbsp butter
+- 2 tablespoons butter

-- 2 eggs
+- 2 large eggs

 - ¼ cup grated Parmesan cheese

-- salt and fresh ground pepper, to taste
+- salt and fresh ground black pepper, to taste

 - 4 cloves garlic, minced